Chun shoots 75, lead down to 3 at Women's PGA Championship

 Lydia Ko (76) and Jennifer Kupcho (74) — Chun's playing partners — had their own problems, but Lexi Thompson and Hye-Jin Choi both shot 70 and were tied for second with Sei Young Kim (71) at 5 under.

-Chun bogeyed Nos.
-1 and 11 but birdied 2 and 12.
-She had a five-shot lead when she had to play her third shot from some tall grass on the 16th.
-That shot put her in even more trouble, in an area with tall grass and some thick trees.
-She took an unplayable lie and went back to the previous spot to re-hit.
+Thompson will play in the final group as she tries for her first major victory since 2014.

+“You always want to be in the final group in any tournament,” she said.
+“I love that the hard work has been able to pay off for me.
+I’ve been putting in the time, so to see it pay off and pay dividends means the world to me.”

-Chun hit an 8-iron and sent the ball over the green, but she did manage to get up and down for a 7.
-Ko wasn't able to take advantage of Chun's mishap.
+Ko wasn't able to take advantage of Chun's struggles.
 She bogeyed four of five holes during one stretch on the front nine, then birdied four of the next seven.
 She wrapped up the round with four straight bogeys.

 Kupcho had three birdies and three bogeys in the first seven holes and couldn't gain much ground on the leader.

+Thompson finished second at Crown Colony in February and at Upper Montclair last month.

+"I know I’m in a good state with my game and just my mental state, so going out tomorrow enjoying the walk with my caddie and hopefully a lot of fans out there supporting us," she said.
+“Whatever score I shoot, I shoot.”

 Hannah Green (72) was fifth at 4 under, a stroke ahead of Atthaya Thitikul (68), who was so far behind at the start of the day she was in one of the groups sent off on No. 10.
-Brooke Henderson (73), Kupcho and Jennifer Chang (73) were tied sixth with Thitikul.
+Brooke Henderson (73) of Smiths Falls, Ont., Kupcho and Jennifer Chang (73) were tied for sixth with Thitikul.

 Follow Noah Trister at https://twitter.com/noahtrister